MSN Core Courses

 GPNG 510 Pharmacology for Advanced Practice Nursing - 3 credits (Theory)

 Principles of pharmacology are applied to advanced nursing practice with individuals and families.
 The effects of pharmacological agents on individuals throughout the life span are discussed.
 Utilizing clinical judgment, prescribing and monitoring of drug regimens in treatment of disease states and/or primary health care are presented.
 Potential drug interactions as a consequence of multiple drug regimens are included.
 Significant adverse reactions are reviewed, dangers inherent in self-medication, as well as overuse of commonly prescribed drugs all address the synergy model concept of complexity.
 Finally, the role and responsibilities associated with advanced nursing practice in prescribing pharmacological agents and monitoring and evaluating patient responses, including clinical judgment and inquiry, are identified and discussed.
 Concepts of the synergy model that address patient resiliency, vulnerability, and stability will be incorporated throughout the course.

-GPNG 528 Physical Assessment and Differential Diagnosis for APNs - 4 credits (3 Theory/1Clinical)
+GPNG 528 Physical Assessment for Advanced Practice Nursing - 3 credits

 The course focuses on theories of physical assessment and differential diagnosis across the life span.
 Theoretical frameworks from nursing and other disciplines will be used to develop a patient database and a differential diagnosis of common patient complaints encountered in primary health care practice settings.
 This course includes the process of clinical problem solving and hypothesis generation and testing.
 Additionally, this course will introduce Family Theory as a critical foundation for effective communication and care delivery.
 Concepts of the synergy model that address patient resiliency, vulnerability, and stability will be incorporated throughout the course.